lisohh/lisohh/README.md

 👋 Hi there!
 I'm frontend-developer using HTML,CSS and JS.<br>
 Now I'm currently learning basic HTML,CSS,vanilaJS and also React.js, Next.js. 🌱

-🐬 I like to wonder and wander about everything 🛸
+🐬 I like to wonder and wander about everything 🛸<br>
 🏄 My goal is to be a great surfer in development world~!